Mercer’s game-ending homer gives Tigers 10-8 win

+As he rounded the bases Thursday, one thought went through his mind.

+“All I was really thinking was how cold the Gatorade bath was going to be,” he said.
+“I couldn’t wait to get to the plate, but they really got me.”

-DETROIT (AP) — Jordy Mercer’s two-run homer in the bottom of the ninth gave the Detroit Tigers a 10-8 victory over Kansas City Royals on Thursday night.
+The 32-year-old Tigers shortstop didn’t mind, since his two-run homer in the bottom of the ninth gave Detroit a 10-8 victory over the Kansas City Royals.

+“That’s an awesome feeling, especially since I had never hit one,” he said.
+“I have a lot of game-ending hits, but you always dream about hitting a walk-off homer.
+This isn’t the year we hoped for, but there are still good moments.”

+The teams combined for eight homers on a rare night where the ball was flying at Comerica Park.

 Travis Demeritte led off the ninth with his third walk of the game and moved to second on a sacrifice bunt by Jake Rogers.

-Mercer then hit a 2-1 fastball from Richard Lovelady (0-2) into the right-field stands for his sixth homer of the season and the eighth of a game in which both starters struggled.
+Mercer then hit a 2-1 fastball from Richard Lovelady (0-2) into the right-field stands for his sixth homer of the season.

+“I wanted a fastball down and away and it stayed up,” Lovelady said.
+“Every time I tried to throw a fastball away, I couldn’t get it below the belt.”

 Joe Jimenez (3-6) got the win with a scoreless ninth inning.

-Tigers starter Matt Boyd gave up five runs on six hits and three walks in a season-worst 2 2/3 innings.
+Tigers starter Matt Boyd gave up five runs on six hits, including three homers, and three walks in a season-worst 2 2/3 innings.
 Boyd entered the game fourth in the American League with 187 strikeouts, but only had one against the Royals.

+“I knew right away I was out of sync, and that’s going to happen once in a while,” he said.
+“Usually, I can make an adjustment and get things back under control, but nothing worked tonight.”

 Hector Lopez, making his first start since May 25, only got four outs.
 He allowed five runs on two hits, three walks and a hit batter.